top of page

 • Pressure on teeth for a few days

-Our team uses gentle techniques and clear instructions to keep treatment comfortable.
+Our team uses gentle techniques and clear instructions to keep your child as comfortable as possible throughout treatment.

 What Happens If Overbite Is Left Untreated?